bfirner/essays/presentations/2026-05-PIPTagsAndTO/presentation.md

 ## Side Story: Sensing

-* All of the sensors were power optimized
+* All sensing is power optimized
 * Light sensing, for example, involves charging an LED
-  * The LED will discharge more rapidly if exposed to the light
+  * The LED discharges more rapidly if exposed to the light
-* To sense, the MCU wakes up and charges the LED, then return to sleep
+* To sense, the MCU wakes up and charges the LED, then returns to sleep
-  * And interrupt wakes it when the LED discharges, and the time is recorded
+  * An interrupt wakes it when the LED discharges, and the time is recorded

 ---